CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Related Work

 \subsection{Conditional Feature Modulation}

 Conditional feature modulation has been used extensively in prior and concurrent works including discrete labels \cite{mirza2014conditional,goodfellow2014generative}, text \cite{reed2016generative}, and images \cite{isola2017image}.
 For example, Condition GAN \cite{mirza2014conditional} can generate the controllable images conditioned on class labels.
-AdaIN \cite{huang2017arbitrary} can effectively achieve image transfer by matching feature statistics of content and style.
-StyleGANs \cite{karras2019style,karras2020analyzing} design modulations in the generator to adjust the `style' of an image. \cite{he2020conditional} propose a global feature modulation method for photo retouching.
-Inspired by these modulation methods, we introduce a semantic-guided modulation for point cloud completion, which can effectively reduce shape confusion for discriminative refinement.
+Specifically, adding constraints on the conditional information in the generator and discriminator makes GAN training easier and more stable.
+AdaIN \cite{huang2017arbitrary} can effectively achieve image transfer by matching feature statistics of content image and style image and retaining the structure of the content image.
+Inspired by style transfer task, StyleGANs \cite{karras2019style,karras2020analyzing} design modulations in the generator to adjust the `style' of an image, thus directly control the mage generation process.
+Since different semantic priors have different effects on different regions of the image, \cite{he2020conditional} propose a global feature modulation method for photo retouching. \cite{wang2018recovering} propose a spatial feature-based modulation method to generate super-resolution images with more natural and realistic texture images.
+Inspired by these modulation methods, we introduce the semantic-guided modulation for point cloud completion, which can effectively reduce shape confusion for discriminative refinement.
+Moreover, unlike PointNet++ \cite{qi2017pointnet++} for part segmentation, which concatenates semantic information directly onto point-wise feature representation, our semantic-guided modulations are more efficient and lightweight.